 The Parks Division has made a commitment to maintain a clean and safe environment in the State Street Mall/Capitol Concourse area.
-This effort includes preparing the area and returning its nearly seven and a half miles of sidewalks, more than 60 grass islands, 99 planters, street surfaces, 150+ trash cans, Peace Park, Library Mall and Philosophers Stone Park to their original condition daily.
+This effort includes preparing the area and returning its nearly five miles of sidewalks, more than 60 grass islands, 99 planters, 150 trash cans, Peace Park, Library Mall and Philosophers Stone Park to their original condition daily.
+On September 1, 2015, the Mall Concourse service area expanded by nearly 30% to include sidewalks that are adjacent to State Street and a section of University Avenue.
 After special events, our goal is to return the sidewalks and streets to pre-event condition before stores open for business the following day.
-In 2014, Mall/Concourse was the site for over 130 permitted events.
+In 2015, Mall/Concourse was the site for over 245 permitted events.
 The Mall staff made approximately 75 deliveries of various degrees, many including barricades, electrical adapters and trash cans to support these events.
-Some of the largest events include: Farmers' Market, Jazz at Five, Ironman, Concerts on the Square, Art Fair On & Off the Square, Taste of Madison, Freakfest, Ride the Drive, football game days and many other events that have tremendous impacts on our service and maintenance schedules.
+Some of the largest events include: Farmers' Market, Jazz at Five, Ironman, Concerts on the Square, Art Fair On & Off the Square, Taste of Madison, Freakfest, Ride the Drive, football game days, Top of State programming and many other events that have tremendous impacts on our service and maintenance schedules.